Planning the Class IV: Workhorse of Cosmetic Dentistry, Part 3

 Figure 12: Realization of an incisal edge halo with a flowable resin on a #1 brush.

-The dentin masses have high opacity and chroma – their function is to mask the transition line between tooth and restoration and to increase the value avoiding a “greyed out” restoration.
+The dentin masses have high opacity and chroma — they mask the transition line between tooth and restoration and increase the value, avoiding a “greyed out” restoration.
 Essentially, they replace the opacity of natural dentin within the restoration.
-Failure to employ a dentin mass is the most common reason for layering aesthetic failure in a Class IV restoration.
+Failure to employ a dentin mass is the most common reason for layering esthetic failure in a Class IV restoration.

 Figure 13: Dentin mamelons modeled with a posterior occlusal carver.

-The dentin mass is placed with a flat plastic and extends from the most superior aspect of the infinity bevel (more details in our second article) towards the incisal edge – it finishes around 1-2mm short of the incisal edge.
+The dentin mass is placed with a flat plastic and extends from the most superior aspect of the infinity bevel (more details in the second article) toward the incisal edge — it finishes around 1-2.0 mm short of the incisal edge.
 Dentin mamelons may be modeled with a posterior occlusal carver (see Fig. 13).

 Figure 14: Under contoured dentin mass.